Leader of U.S. self-help groups accused of sex trafficking

 Upon joining, they were required to provide information about family and friends, nude photographs and rights to their assets — so-called collateral used to threaten them if they left, the complaint said.

-The women were taught membership in the secret society would empower them and eradicate their weaknesses, the complaint said.
+The women were taught that the society would empower and strengthen them, the complaint said.

-Raniere, who was arrested on Sunday at a luxury villa near the Mexican resort of Puerto Vallarta, was deported to Texas for his court appearance in Fort Worth.
+Raniere, arrested on Sunday at a luxury villa near the Mexican resort of Puerto Vallarta, was deported to Texas for his court appearance.

 He faces charges of sex trafficking, sex trafficking conspiracy and forced labor conspiracy.